Almost Sure Convergence of Dropout Algorithms for Neural Networks: Abstract

 \section{Abstract}

-We investigate the convergence and convergence rate of stochastic training algorithms for \glspl{NN} that, over the years, have spawned from \emph{Dropout} \cite{hinton2012improving}.
-Modeling that neurons in the brain may not fire, dropout algorithms consist in practice of multiplying the weight matrices of a \gls{NN} component-wise by independently drawn random matrices with $\{0, 1 \}$-valued entries during each iteration of the Feedforward--Backpropagation algorithm.
-This paper presents a probability theoretical proof that for any \gls{NN} topology and differentiable polynomially bounded activation functions, if we project the \gls{NN}'s weights into a compact set and use a dropout algorithm, then the weights converge to a unique stationary set of a projected system of \glspl{ODE}.
-We also establish an upper bound on the rate of convergence of \gls{GD} on the limiting \glspl{ODE} of dropout algorithms for arborescences (a class of trees) of arbitrary depth and with linear activation functions.
+We investigate the convergence and convergence rate of stochastic training algorithms for \glspl{NN} that have been inspired by \emph{Dropout} \citep{hinton2012improving}.
+With the goal of avoiding overfitting during training in \glspl{NN}, dropout algorithms consist in practice of multiplying the weight matrices of a \gls{NN} componentwise by independently drawn random matrices with $\{0, 1 \}$-valued entries during each iteration of \gls{SGD}.
+This paper presents a probability theoretical proof that for fully-connected \glspl{NN} with differentiable, polynomially bounded activation functions, if we project the weights onto a compact set when using a dropout algorithm, then the weights of the \gls{NN} converge to a unique stationary point of a projected system of \glspl{ODE}.

+After this general convergence guarantee, we go on to investigate the convergence rate of dropout.
+Firstly, we obtain generic sample complexity bounds for finding $\epsilon$-stationary points of smooth nonconvex functions using \gls{SGD} with dropout that explicitly depend on the dropout probability.
+Secondly, we obtain an upper bound on the rate of convergence of \gls{GD} on the limiting \glspl{ODE} of dropout algorithms for \glspl{NN} with the shape of an arborescence of arbitrary depth and with linear activation functions.
+The latter bound shows that for an algorithm such as \emph{Dropout} or \emph{Dropconnect} \citep{wan2013regularization}, the convergence rate can be impaired exponentially by the depth of the arborescence.

+In contrast, we experimentally observe no such dependence for wide \glspl{NN} with just a few dropout layers.
+We also provide a heuristic argument for this observation.
+Our results suggest that there is a change of scale of the effect of the dropout probability in the convergence rate that depends on the relative size of the width of the \gls{NN} compared to its depth.